 If a player is already VIP and finish, for example, first at the end of the day, he will automatically add one more week to his VIP expiration date.
 And so on.
 VIP Players have special powers/commands:

-VIP Players can request automatically two things.
+VIP Players can request automatically two things through Direct Messages.
 First, they can request special shots once a day by sending a Direct Message in private to the bot.
 Shots that have been requested by VIPs are published with a in the tweet.

 Secondly, VIP Players can request as well a special one-hour theme once a week using the same process.
 For one hour, only shots matching the request made by the VIP Player will be featured.

-Here are some examples of requests you can send to the bot in DM.
-Director and actor requests are not allowed as a theme:
+Here are some examples of requests you can send to the bot in DM:

 As WTS is a quiz game, if we don't have enough shots & movies in our database to offer a proper random experience, your request won't be accepted (for example, if a director has only one movie).
-Tag requests are basically shots that contain a kind of things on it (cat, b/w shots, water etc) Country must be sent as emoji.
+Tag requests are basically shots that contain a kind of things on it (cat, car, water etc).
+Country must be sent as emoji.

 Thanks a lot!
 You can help me by donating a small amount of money on Paypal to cover the costs or become a Backer.
 This game is very time consuming and I put a lot of work in it.
 You can offer me a vinyl from my Amazon Wishlist if you prefer.
 You will becoming a VIP with the privileges listed above.
 You can also simply share this tweet.